iced-rs/iced_aw/src/widget/menu/README.md

-Note that iced passes `Cursor::Unavailable` to lower overlays when an upper overlay calls `shell.capture_event()`, meaning the upper overlays has processed the event.
+Note that iced passes `Cursor::Unavailable` to lower overlays when an upper overlay calls `shell.capture_event()`, meaning an upper overlay has processed the event.

 In the image above, a `PickList` is opened from a menu item.

-1. If the cursor moves off the `PickList` overlay, `PickList` does not capture events happen outside its bounds, the menu underneath is unaware of this overlay, and will process the `Cursor::Available(...)` it receives.
+1. If the cursor moves off the `PickList` overlay, `PickList` does not capture events that happen outside its bounds, the menu underneath is unaware of this overlay, and will process the `Cursor::Available(...)` it receives.
 This can result in multiple interactive overlays being visible at the same time.